TITLE 92: TRANSPORTATION

 4) The Department reserves the discretion to waive the requirement of the investigative evaluation if the current criminal offense is a misdemeanor and there is no other evidence of a current alcohol or drug problem.

 f) Public Safety and Welfare.
 In case of either subsection (b) or (c), the public welfare and safety must not be endangered by the reinstatement of the petitioner's driving privileges.
-The petitioner, if restored to full driving privileges, must operate a motor vehicle safely so as not to be a danger to himself or herself or other drivers on the road.
+The petitioner, if restored to full driving privileges, must operate a motor vehicle safely so as not to be a danger to the petitioner or other drivers on the road.
 The mere passage of time since the date of revocation is not sufficient evidence.

 h) Ticket Pending.
 The driving privileges of a petitioner shall not be reinstated while any moving offense is pending against a petitioner in any court of this or any other state unless the pending citation or citations are also the only cause of the current loss of driving privileges.

 i) 75% Rule.
-A petitioner who was issued an RDP at his/her previous hearing will not be considered for reinstatement of driving privileges, regardless of the petitioner's date of eligibility for reinstatement, unless he/she has successfully completed driving on that permit for 75% of its length, or has driven continuously on the current permit and a previously issued permit for a total of at least 9 months at the time that the petitioner becomes eligible for the reinstatement.
+A petitioner who was issued a probationary permit or any RDP, who otherwise becomes eligible for full reinstatement, will not be considered for reinstatement of driving privileges, unless the petitioner has successfully completed driving on the initial permit for 75% of its length.
+Probationary permits will be issued for any lawful purpose 12 hours per day, 6 days per week, within a 200-mile radius for up to one year in length.
 However, a petitioner may appeal to the Director of the Department for a waiver of this provision when exigent circumstances warrant consideration of a waiver.
 An exigent circumstance is one that would prevent the petitioner from ever being able to meet this requirement, such as moving out of the State.

 j) Decision.
 The Director or a designee shall make the final decision, on each petition, on behalf of the Secretary.
 If relief was sought at a formal hearing, petitioners will receive a copy of the hearing officer's Findings of Fact, Conclusions of Law, and Recommendations, and the Secretary's Order.